josephwright/josephwright.github.io/_posts/2010-12-27-installing-achemso-and-siunitx.md

 [For users with recent versions of TeX Live (2009 and 2010, I think), running `texhash` is actually not needed.
 However, it will not do any harm so you may as well run it.)

-## Installing from the dtx file
+## Installing from the `.dtx` file

-The traditional method to install a package is to unpack it from the dtx source.
+The traditional method to install a package is to unpack it from the `.dtx` source.
 I've got to say that I only recommend this for experienced LaTeX users.
 While both `achemso` and `siunitx` are designed to be easy to unpack, life is more complex for `expl3` and `xpackages`.
-So I'd strongly recommed using the TDS zip files unless you know a bit more about LaTeX!
+So I'd strongly recommed using the TDS `.zip` files unless you know a bit more about LaTeX!